 This page features a collection of subjects and settings from all over America and beyond that have touched my heart and inspired me over my many years as an "AMERICANA" fine artist.

 Made famous by British author Rosamunde Picher's books "The Shell Seekers," "The Day of the Storm" and "Coming Home," I visited the artists' colony in 2002 when in U.K. with my husband on his 50th birthday trip.
-While he was golfing with pals at Turnberry, I spent several days at Saint Ive's galleries, beaches and exploring the village Pilcher called "Porthkerris" in her books and stories.
+While he was golfing with pals at Turnberry, I spent several days touring Saint Ives galleries, beaches and exploring the village Pilcher called "Porthkerris" in her books and stories.

 I completed a portrait of the pretty two-story Belyar's Croft Inn overlooking this harbor where I stayed during my visit.
 You'll find the artwork below in the "Other Settings (United Kingdom)" and on my What's New page.

 NEW ARTWORK, GROUP PDFS &"THE BIG LIST"